1. Where can I find information about COVID-19 in my mother tongue?

 It is important to follow the health recommendations, such as washing your hands frequently with soap and warm water - before eating, before preparing food, and after toilet use.
 Read more

 9. In my country, all people are using mask to prevent themselves and their relatives being infected with the Coronavirus.
-I had difficulties in finding masks here in Sweden.
-Where can I buy them?
+What are the recommendations in Sweden?

 The Swedish Health Public Agency underlines that face masks are used by healthcare staff when they are in close contact with patients and need to protect themselves against respiratory droplets, which is one way that COVID-19 is transmitted.
 Read more